narayana-games/Beat-the-Rhythm.Core/Package-Maps/com.narayana-games.btr.maps/Documentation~/BeatTheRhythmMaps.md

 A good explanation of the most common time signatures is in the first answer to:
 [Which are the ~15 most common time signatures?](https://music.stackexchange.com/questions/14415/which-are-the-15-most-common-time-signatures)

+## Timing Tracks

+Timing tracks define the timings for all gameplay, in other words, when does gameplay occur.
+Timing tracks do not define any locations, weapons or handedness but can keep that information for reference how the timings were recorded, and what kind of gameplay is likely to work with a given timing track.

+We separate timing tracks, which from gameplay events for a few reasons.
+Most importantly, the exact same timings could be used for different mechanics but may require different positioning.

+For example, for shooting, two events in quick succession could be at the exact same location but doing that for slicing would be very frustrating because the player may accidentally slice the later event while trying to slice the earlier.

+One obvious solution in this case is positioning the later event to the left or right of the earlier, and have one on the upswing, the other on the downswing.

+Furthermore, the person authoring the gameplay could even decide to simply skip the later gameplay event.
+That way, the same timing track could even be used for different difficulties by not using all the timing events but only a subset.

+Another way to create gameplay tracks of different difficulties with the same timing track is by authoring the gameplay events comparatively close to each other for easier gameplay (stream-like gameplay) vs. taking them far apart (jumpy gameplay) for more challenging maps.

+## Gameplay Tracks

+Gameplay tracks define the actual gameplay, so in particular, which mechanic should be used and which exact locations the events should occur at.

+We also have path-based gameplay (like the sliders in osu!), that is also defined in the gameplay tracks.